happner/happner-serial-mocha/README.md

 ```
 The parameters for runTasks:

-1. taskFiles - array of file names of task files.
+1. taskFiles/Dir - array of file names of task files, or directory path
 1. reporter -- path to a custom reporter use null to use mocha default
 1. saveData - if true information on tests will be returned in resolved promise.
 (See information below).
 1. test report directory